hettel/CaseStudy_ImageCompression/README.md

 # ImageCompression-CaseStudy

-This project contains a sample application demonstrating the compression of images by applying a two-dimensional Fast Fourier Transformation.
+This is a sample application demonstrating the compression of images by applying a two-dimensional Fast Fourier Transformation.

-This project is part of a lesson hold on the university of applied sciences Kaiserslautern.
+This project is part of a lesson on concurrent programming with Java hold on the **University of Applied Sciences Kaiserslautern**.

+The main focus is on the application of parallel streams (data parallelism) and the `CompletableFuture` class (task parallelism).

+Note that the application uses nested parallelism.
+Some asynchronous task use parallel streams.
+These streams use their own ForkJoinPool.

 Remarks
 * The project was build with OpenJDK 11